 Whether you’re an aspiring artist with pre-professional training, a self-taught artist interested in pursuing formal instruction, or a novice who is curious to tap her creativity, the Lewis Center for the Arts has something to offer you.

 Arts are a core part of the Princeton experience—but by design, you cannot major in a Lewis Center program.
-Instead, committed students of the arts may pursue one or more certificates in Creative Writing, Dance, Theater, or Visual Arts as a complement to academic work in their chosen major.
+Instead, committed students of the arts may pursue one or more certificates in Creative Writing, Dance, Theater, Music Theater, or Visual Arts as a complement to academic work in their chosen major.
 Students who do not pursue certificates may still take creative courses as part of a varied and challenging curriculum.

 This flexible balance is borne of Princeton’s emphasis on a well-rounded liberal arts education, and the recognition that the interplay between creative work and academic research often forges new pathways and possibilities.
 Our distinguished alumni can attest to this.

 If you’re curious to learn more about what the arts at Princeton may have in store for you, please explore the resources below and contact us for more information when you’re ready for a closer look.
+The arts are also a vibrant part of campus life, and there are numerous student groups in a wide variety of creative and performing arts disciplines.

 * Please note: your visit is not about auditioning or interviewing, but to gain a better understanding of Lewis Center programs.
 A visit or meeting does not take the place of any admission requirement for Princeton University.